Bill Bentley (music producer): Journalism

+Music industry

 Entering the record business, Bentley became the director of publicity at Slash Records and rose to become a senior vice president of media relations at Warner Bros.
 Records.
 In his role as a publicist, he has worked with such artists as Los Lobos, Elvis Costello, The Blasters, Green Day, X, Lou Reed, The Red Hot Chili Peppers and R.E.M.
 As a record company executive, he has provided guidance to the careers of such artists as Doug Sahm, ZZ Top and Wilco.
 In addition, throughout a career in music that spans over forty years, he has been a writer of liner notes to numerous record releases.

 In 1990, upon learning of the financial distress of Roky Erickson, founder of the 13th Floor Elevators, Bentley organized a tribute album for him, for the purpose of raising funds.
 The result was Where the Pyramid Meets the Eye: A Tribute to Roky Erickson, released on Sire Records, part of the Warner Bros.
 Records group with which Bentley was then associated.
 Similarly, in 1999, when Bentley learned that Moby Grape co-founder Skip Spence was seriously ill with cancer and facing mounting medical bills, Bentley again organized a tribute album: More Oar: A Tribute to the Skip Spence Album, released on Birdman Records.
 In 1992, Bentley was instrumental in restarting the career of Jimmy Scott, acting as executive producer and writing the liner notes for Scott's comeback album, All The Way, which was also released on Sire Records.

 Bentley is also notable for his efforts to enhance public appreciation of the contributions of particular artists.
 For example, he is the executive producer of a retrospective Roky Erickson compilation, I Have Always Been Here Before: The Roky Erickson Anthology (Shout!
 Factory, 2005) and a tribute album to Doug Sahm, Keep Your Soul: A Tribute to Doug Sahm (Vanguard, 2009), recorded and released nearly ten years after Sahm's death.
 Similarly, Bentley was associated with the 1992 compilation of O.V.
 Wright material, Soul of O.V.
-Wright, released twelve years after Wright's untimely death, at the age of forty-one.
+Wright, released 12 years after Wright's death, at the age of 41.